Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

-It can be noted that the above properties (i)-(iii) are formulated just through $d$, and that they do not include conditions such as $p\in \textrm{Cl}_T({I^\pm(p)})$, or the fact that through each point passes an isochronal curve.
-This fact makes them suitable for an abstract definition of Lorentzian metric space which includes causal sets \cite{surya19} as they are naturally endowed with the discrete topology.
-If such pointwise conditions were included, the topology $T$ would coincide with the Alexandrov topology \cite[Thm.\ 3.9]{minguzzi24b} and the proof would be considerably simplified.\footnote{Some authors \cite{mondino18,mccann24} work with a function $\tau: M\times M\to \{-\infty\} \cup [0,+\infty]$ which coincides with $d$ only where it is not equal to $\{-\infty\}$, the locus $\{d=-\infty\}$ being the complement of a closed relation $J$ identified with the causal relation.
+The above properties (i)-(iii) are formulated just through $d$, without including conditions such as $p\in \textrm{Cl}_T({I^\pm(p)})$, or the requirement that through each point passes an isochronal curve.
+This makes them suitable for an abstract definition of Lorentzian metric space which includes causal sets \cite{surya19}, as the latter are naturally endowed with the discrete topology.
+If such pointwise conditions were included, the topology $T$ would coincide with the Alexandrov topology \cite[Thm.\ 3.9]{minguzzi24b} and the proof would be considerably simplified,\footnote{Some authors \cite{mondino18,mccann24} work with a function $\tau: M\times M\to \{-\infty\} \cup [0,+\infty]$ which coincides with $d$ only where it is not equal to $\{-\infty\}$, the locus $\{d=-\infty\}$ being the complement of a closed relation $J$ identified with the causal relation.
 For a comparison of these approaches see \cite{minguzzi24b}.
 Essentially, in the latter framework $\tau$ contains more information than $d$ so it is easier to obtain from conditions on it various results.
 The additional information in $\tau$ is not strictly needed as the causal relation and its closure can be recovered with formulas such as (\ref{ckkqp}), see also \cite[Eq.\ (10)]{minguzzi22} \cite[Eq.\ (3)]{minguzzi24b}.
-These formulas are related to relation $D$ in the smooth settings \cite{minguzzi07e,heveling21}, as we shall recall.}
+These formulas are related to relation $D$ in the regular settings \cite{minguzzi07e,heveling21}, as we shall recall.} cf.\ Thm.\ \ref{cjpr}.